-Regardless of race, gender, religion, or sexual orientation, police officers just make people uneasy.
+Regardless of race, gender, religion, or sexual orientation, police officers can make people uneasy.
 But for some, this uneasiness turns to fear based on personal experiences or events in the news.
 Unfortunately, police brutality and excessive force are real threats in our society.
 But that doesn’t mean that you are helpless.
 Through this article, I want to equip you with the information that you need to understand and combat police brutality.

 What is Police Brutality?